Konbaung dynasty: Ancestor worship

 Throughout the Konbaung dynasty, the royal family performed ancestral rites to honour their immediate ancestors.
 These rites were performed at the thrice a year at the Zetawunsaung (Jetavana Hall or "Hall of Victory"), which housed the Goose Throne (ဟင်္သာသနပလ္လင်), immediately preceding the Obeisance Ceremony.
-On a platform in a room to the west of hall, the king and members of the royal family paid obeisance to images of monarchs and consorts of the Konbaung dynasty.
+On a platform in a room to the west of the hall, the king and members of the royal family paid obeisance to images of monarchs and consorts of the Konbaung dynasty.
 Offerings and Pali prayers from a book of odes were also made to the images.
 The images, which stood 6 to 24 in tall, were made of solid gold.
-Images were only made for Konbaung kings at their death (if he died on the throne) or for Konbaung queens (if she died while her consort was on throne), but not of a king who died after deposition or a queen who survived her husband.
-Items used by the deceased personage (e.g. sword, spear, betel box) were preserved along with the associated image.
+Images were only made for Konbaung kings at their death (if he died on the throne) or for Konbaung queens (if she died while her consort was on the throne), but not of a king who died after deposition or a queen who survived her husband.
+Items used by the deceased personage (e.g., sword, spear, betel box) were preserved along with the associated image.
 After the British conquest of Upper Burma, 11 images fell into the hands of the Superintendent at the Governor's Residence, Bengal, where they were melted down.